SymbioSeas/primeval/README.md

 ### 4. Run

 `primeval` is installed on your PATH (see [Installation](#installation)).
-Run it from any analysis directory containing your `assemblies/` and a `config.yaml`:
+Run it from any analysis directory containing your `assemblies/` directory and an updated `config.yaml` file:

 ```bash
 primeval --run-name Vpop